Comparisons

 Is one definitively better than the other?

 No — not based on current evidence.
 NR has more replicated human data showing blood NAD+ elevation.
-NMN may have tissue-specific advantages (muscle) based on the Slc12a8 transporter.
-The honest answer is: we don't know which produces better health outcomes because no long-duration comparison study in humans has been done.
+NMN may have tissue-specific advantages based on the Slc12a8 transporter.
+The honest answer is that we don't know which produces better health outcomes, because no long-duration comparison study in humans has been done.

 Can I take both?

-Yes, and some practitioners do, but there's no evidence this is more effective than adequate dosing of either alone.
-NAD+ biosynthesis has rate-limiting steps downstream — flooding the pathway with two precursors doesn't guarantee proportional increases.
-At equivalent cost, choose one and dose it adequately.
+Yes, and some people do, but there's no evidence it's more effective than adequately dosing either alone.
+NAD+ biosynthesis has downstream rate-limiting steps — flooding the pathway with two precursors doesn't guarantee proportional increases.
+At equivalent cost, pick one and dose it well.

 How long until I feel a difference?